pingcap/blog/why-we-chose-a-scale-out-data-warehouse-for-real-time-analytics.md

 In this post, we'll share why we adopted TiDB + Flink, how we use this data warehouse, and what benefits it brings us.

-## Our paint points
+## Our pain points

 As our businesses develop and our users quickly grow, during business operations, we deeply rely on real-time data analytics and result reports to analyze user behaviors.
 We need real-time market data, operational data for specific scenarios, and traffic and service analysis.

 Originally, we used the Segment + Amazon Redshift data analytics architecture and only built the operational data store (ODS) layer.
 We couldn't control data write rules and schemas.
 In addition, we needed to write complex extract-transform-load (ETL) job scripts for ODS.
 To complete data requests from upper-level applications, we needed to calculate various metrics based on application requirements.
 Redshift stored a large amount of data, and it calculated data slowly.
 This lowered external service efficiency.

 ## Why we chose the TiDB + Flink real-time data warehouse

 After we compared multiple solutions, we decided to use the TiDB + Flink real-time data warehouse solution to improve our data analytical capabilities.

 [TiDB](https://docs.pingcap.com/tidb/stable/overview) is an open-source, distributed, Hybrid Transactional/Analytical Processing (HTAP) database.
 It's a one-stop solution for both Online Transactional Processing (OLTP) and Online Analytical Processing (OLAP) workloads.
 TiDB's architecture integrates row storage and column storage.
 Its storage uses separated nodes to ensure that OLTP and OLAP workloads don't interfere with each other.

 [Apache Flink](https://flink.apache.org/flink-architecture.html) is a big data computing engine with low latency, high throughput, and unified stream- and batch-processing.
 It's widely used in scenarios with high real-time computing requirements and provides exactly-once semantics.

 Combining TiDB and Flink into a real-time data warehouse has these advantages:

 * **Fast speed.** You can process streaming data in seconds and perform real-time data analytics.
 * **Horizontal scalability.** You can increase computing power by adding nodes to both Flink and TiDB.
 * **High availability.** With TiDB, if an instance fails, the cluster service is unaffected, and the data remains complete and available.
 Flink supports multiple backup and restore measures for jobs or instances.
 * **Low learning and configuration costs.** TiDB is highly compatible with the MySQL protocol.
 In Flink 1.11, you can use the Flink SQL syntax and powerful connectors to write and submit tasks.